aazibch/quotes-collection/README.md

 To be able to access the quotes and related data throughout the app, I've used React's [Context API](https://reactjs.org/docs/context.html).

+To render the modal in a semantic manner, I've made use of React's [Portals](https://reactjs.org/docs/portals.html).

 ## Scripts

 Start the server: